2014 Cleveland Browns season

-The 2014 Cleveland Browns season was the franchise's 66th season as a professional sports franchise and its 62nd as a member of the National Football League.
-It was the first under new head coach Mike Pettine and general manager Ray Farmer.
+The 2014 season was the Cleveland Browns' 62nd in the National Football League (NFL), their 66th overall, and their first under new head coach Mike Pettine and general manager Ray Farmer.
 The Browns improved upon their 4–12 record from 2013, finishing 7–9.
 The team started the season 6–3 with sole possession of the AFC North lead, but lost six of their last seven games to finish 7–9 and fail to make the playoffs for the 12th consecutive year, the longest postseason drought in franchise history.
 This also marked the Browns' seventh consecutive season with a losing record.